For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

 You see, a lot of the storage space that I use is for photos that I post-process in Adobe Photoshop Lightroom, with my 24MP digital camera RAW files that take 25MB each.
 40 pictures take 1GB, 400 pictures take 10GB.
 So it adds up very quickly.

-Nowadays, I could get a 512GB model for that price and I would.
-512GB would let have more pictures, my full collection of music and some movies/TV shows.
+Nowadays, I could get a laptop with a 512GB or 1TB SSD for that price that I paid for my laptop 4 years ago.
+I would enjoy 512GB or 1TB of storage, it would let have more pictures, my full collection of music and some movies/TV shows.

 I hope that you’ve enjoyed this article and that it provided valuable information to you.
-If you have a question, please leave a comment below this article and I’ll (or other people will) reply to you.
+If you have a question, please leave a comment below this article and I’ll get back to you.